 The fact that we are simultaneously sinners and justified (simul peccator et justus) does not first of all show in flawed morality or bad habits, but in our bad theology.
 No one has a pure faith and understanding of the gospel without flaws and influences from human ideology.

-The gospel is the good news that Jesus is the savior of the world, but most people have narrow and limited conception of what that means.
+The gospel is the good news that Jesus is the savior of the world, but most people have a narrow and limited conception of what that means.
 This is only natural, however, as God has only revealed the truth in fragments for them.
 We still see in a mirror, darkly (1 Cor.
 13:12).

 Most Christians do not perceive the radicalism of the gospel.
 But those who hold to the unlimited gospel of infinite grace need not for that reason distance themselves from Christians with more limited conceptions of the gospel.